Sunday, September 22, 2024

 Convolutional Layers

 Convolutional layers are the core building blocks of CNNs.
-They apply learned filters to input data to extract features .
-Layers have activation functions that use element-wise multiplication and summation
+They apply learned filters to the input to extract features.
+The convolution operation performs element‑wise multiplication followed by summation, and then an activation function is applied to introduce non‑linearity.

 Pooling Layers